 - 5.1 At Holy Trinity we believe that all our children are unique.
 We give our children every opportunity to achieve their best.
 We do this by taking account of our children's range of life experiences when planning for their learning (see our policy on school inclusion). - 5.2 In the Foundation Stage we set realistic and challenging expectations that meet the needs of our children, so that most achieve the Early Learning Goals by the end of the stage.
 Some children progress beyond this point.
-We achieve this by planning to meet the needs of boys and girls, children with special educational needs, children who are more able, children with disabilities, children from all social and cultural backgrounds, children of different ethnic groups and those from diverse linguistic backgrounds. - 5.3 We meet the needs of all our children through: - planning opportunities that build upon and extend children's knowledge, experience and interests, and develop their self-esteem and confidence; - using a wide range of teaching strategies based on children's learning needs; - providing a wide range of opportunities to motivate and support children and to help them to learn effectively; - providing a safe and supportive learning environment in which the contribution of all children is valued; - using resources which reflect diversity and are free from discrimination and stereotyping; - planning challenging activities for children whose ability and understanding are in advance of their language and communication skills; - monitoring children's progress and taking action to provide support as necessary.
+We achieve this by planning to meet the needs of boys and girls, children with special educational needs, children who are more able, children with disabilities, children from all social and cultural backgrounds, children of different ethnic groups and those from diverse linguistic backgrounds. - 5.3 We meet the needs of all our children through: - planning opportunities that build upon and extend children's knowledge, experience and interests, and develop their self-esteem and confidence; - using a wide range of teaching strategies based on children's learning needs; - providing a wide range of opportunities to motivate and support children and to help them to learn effectively; - providing a safe and supportive learning environment in which the contribution of all children is valued; - using resources which reflect diversity and are free from discrimination and stereotyping; - planning challenging activities for children whose ability and understanding are in advance of their language and communication skills; - developing their skills and knowledge to prepare them for their learning within KS1 and KS2

+• monitoring children's progress and taking action to provide support as necessary;